 However, because everything you input has some connection to your past acquisition, a virtuous cycle starts to perpetuate.
 In the beginning, you can’t just look at a Chinese book (we say ‘look’ because you certainly aren’t ‘reading’ it) and acquire language, and thus you need to take concerted action beyond mere input to progress.
 Once you reach the acquisition cycle, however, all you have to do is get more input.
 It’s gloriously relaxing.

 Wide Angle Lens – The Steps to the Acquisition Cycle

-Pre-Phase – Learn Pronunciation (free course on how to here)
+Pre-Phase – Learn Pronunciation (Check out our 8-hour course on this here)

 Phase 1 – Get Familiar with character component & Chinese characters (keep practicing pronunciation)

 Phase 2 – Put Chinese characters together & have a love affair with Chinese vocabulary (keep practicing pronunciation & expanding characters)

 Phase 3 – Start reading sentences that have your vocabulary word lovers in them (keep practicing pronunciation while expanding characters and words)

 Phase 4 – Expand to slightly longer texts like paragraphs and dialogues with comprehension close to 98% (keep practicing pronunciation while expanding characters and words)

 Phase 5 – Start reading full stories with close to 98% comprehension (keep practicing pronunciation while expanding characters and words) Somewhere in Phase 5 you’ll hit critical mass.